-The company has outlined the environmental and social objectives for all five eligible categories.
-They include pollution prevention and control, natural resource conservation, biodiversity, and access to basic infrastructure through the provision of safe and affordable housing and basic services to underserved population.
+The company has outlined the environmental and social objectives for all four eligible categories.
+They include pollution prevention and control, natural resource conservation, biodiversity, and access to essential services to underserved population, including drinking water supply and education.
 The eligible categories are relevant to their respective environmental or social objectives.
 The company has referenced the United Nations' (UN) Sustainable Development Goals (SDGs) in articulating the objectives of the eligible categories (see Appendix 1).

-Clarity of the expected benefits - ALIGNED
+Clarity of the expected benefits - BEST PRACTICES

-The company has clearly defined the expected environmental and social benefits for all eligible categories and they are relevant based on the projects that were financed under each category with the proceeds from the April 2023 sustainability bond issuance.
-Quantitative benefits have been identified for all of the categories; however, for the sustainable water management and pollution prevention and control categories, we lack visibility on the performance of the projects financed, since the indicators measure the performance at corporate level.
-As reported by Arauco, 100% of the proceeds from the April 2023 issuance were used to refinance projects, following a lookback period of 36 months.
+The company has clearly defined the expected environmental and social benefits for all eligible categories and they are relevant based on the projects that were financed under each category with the proceeds from the June 2023 sustainability bond issuance.
+Quantitative benefits have been identified for all of the categories.
+As reported by Arauco, 100% of the proceeds from the June 2023 issuance were used to refinance projects, following a lookback period of 18 months.